ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 1.    `nspin`: this is 1 by default so no spin polarization is taken into account.
 To perform a spin polarized calculation it should be set to 2.
 2.    `tot_magnetization`: this is difference between the number of spin-up and spin-down electrons in the cell.
-If we want a single spin up electron we can set this to `1.0`.

 !!! example "Task 1.3 - Assuming Spin Polarized Metal"